Proctor High School Football Coach Resigns Amid Investigation Into Locker Room Assault

 MINNEAPOLIS (WCCO) — The coach of a northern Minnesota high school football team has resigned amid the criminal investigation into a sexual assault between players, which led to cancellation of the team’s season.

 Proctor Public Schools Superintendent John Engelking says the school board accepted the resignation of Proctor High School football coach Derek Parendo Monday night.
-He is stepping down from all his positions in the district, and will be on paid personal leave for the rest of the school year.
+He is also stepping down from his teaching duties, and will be on paid personal leave for the rest of the school year.

 MORE: ‘It’s Bad, It’s Bad’: Proctor Teens Say Students Used Item To Sodomize Teammate, Shared Video Online